linpengcheng/PurefunctionPipelineDataflow/doc/why_clojure_almost_the_Tao.md

   - ACM Turing Lecture 1972: `Edsger W. Dijkstra`:
     The Lisp language transmits the full flavour of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
-  - I was a Foxpro, VB, C Sharp amateur programmer,
-    I mastered Clojure in a short period of time since using Clojure (Lisp), and created my programming methodology, "Pure Function Pipeline Dataflow", In the computer field, for the first time, it was realized that the unification of
+  - I was a mediocre Foxpro, VB, C Sharp amateur programmer, I mastered Clojure in a short period of time since using Clojure (Lisp), and created my programming methodology, "Pure Function Pipeline Dataflow", In the computer field, for the first time, it was realized that the unification of